Introducing VTOS Scan Plus

 Here is a photograph of VTOS Scan Plus running on the SABRE Lite reference board.

 The VTOS Scan Plus firmware can be loaded onto your target device using a JTAG interface, or other interfaces supported by that processor.
 For example, Kozio provides an example configuration file for the SABRE Lite reference board with a NXP i.MX6 Quad processor.
-The VTOS Scan Plus firmware can be loaded onto the i.MX6 using the USB interface and the SB Loader tool (a free tool from NXP and Boundary Devices).
-Kozio provides an image file that can be loaded onto any i.MX6 board design without modification.
+The VTOS Scan Plus firmware can be loaded onto the i.MX6 using the USB interface and Kozio’s imx_usb_loader.exe.
+Kozio provides a target firmware image file that can be loaded onto any i.MX6 board design without modification.
 The VTOS Scan Plus firmware boots nearly instantaneously.

 The VTOS Scan GUI is used to create a new VTOS Scan Plus test configuration.